rdkcentral/rdkb-halif-dhcp/docs/pages/DHCPv4ChalSpec.md

 ## Threading Model

-The interface is not thread safe.
+This interface is not required to be thread safe.

 Any module which is invoking the API should ensure calls are made in a thread safe manner.